2012 Project WISE group

 2011 Project WISE group

 Do you ever wonder who created and designed that cell phone you can’t live without?
 What about those great colors in the new makeup lines — where do they come from?
 And how do they make those designer jeans that everyone’s wearing?
 Engineers and scientists created them all!
 There are many exciting opportunities for women in engineering and science.
-Come learn about them in the Project WISE summer science program.
+Come learn about them in the Project WISE summer camp program.

 Project WISE will give you a chance to experience Clemson University and the many wonders of science, mathematics, and engineering.
 You’ll live in a campus residence hall and eat in Clemson University dining halls.
 Your counselors will be Clemson undergraduate women who are majoring in science, mathematics, or engineering.
 They’ll live with you to assist during the program and oversee activities in the residence halls.